Have you ever wondered what meanings are hidden behind 17th-century still-life paintings?

 Roses with thorns symbolize Virgin Mary’s suffering.

 The violin, with its easily snapped strings, symbolizes the broken threads of time and indicates the futility of earthly existence.

 Since ancient times, wind instruments are identified as phallic objects, associated with sexual subcontext.
 In the Ancient Greek legend of the musical contest between Apollo and Marsyas, Apollo’s lyre stood for harmony and clarity while the Marsyas’ double flute was the Bacchic instrument that aroused passion.
 Overall, music, often associated with lust and ephemerality of life, was depicted especially as a warning against a lazy and sinful life.

 The almost empty glass signifies brittleness of life but also since glass was an expensive object, it stood for a life of luxury.

 Expensive luxury items depicted wealth and power in still life paintings, however, when they are tipped over, as in this painting, the message encourages moderation and reminds the transience of earthly riches.

 Another example of vanitas still-life painting is this work by Ottmar Elliger the Elder.
-Elliger’s ability to provide highly detailed optical effects stands out beautifully in this extremely well preserved panel.
+Ellinger’s ability to provide highly detailed optical effects stands out beautifully in this extremely well-preserved panel.
 Here, for example, the Red Admiral butterfly floats beside the informal still-life arrangement, thus expanding the picture plane and emphasizing the seeming randomness and spontaneity of an arranged scene, as if these objects came together on their own.

-Fertility, desire, abundance, but also resurrection and immortality, inspired from the mythological story of Persephone and Hades.
+Fertility, desire, abundance, but also resurrection and immortality, inspired by the mythological story of Persephone and Hades.